Pregnancy complications

 Pelvic pain in pregnancy (SPD)

-Pelvic pain is common in pregnancy and is known as Symphysis Pubis Dysfunction (SPD) or Pelvic Girdle Pain (PGP).
-Find out the causes here. -
+Pelvic pain is common in pregnancy and is known as Pelvic Girdle Pain (PGP) or Symphysis Pubis Dysfunction (SPD).
+Here's more about causes and treatment. -

 Pre-eclampsia